 Chapter 2 - The First Step: Confirm The Diagnosis

-Confirming the Diagnosis At Our Southern California Eye Clinic
+Confirming the Diagnosis At Our Riverside Eye Clinic

 When receiving the news that you have macular degeneration (AMD) and new glasses will no longer improve your vision, the shock can be overwhelming.
 For eye doctors, macular degeneration is not difficult to diagnose, so a second opinion is not absolutely essential.
 Before you panic or wonder how you will manage, consider if you feel the need for a second opinion on the diagnosis.